Stephanopoulos: Obama' 'Obsessed' with FNC; NYT's Keller Denies Pro-Obama Bias

 OBAMA: That's a pretty big megaphone.
 And you'd be hard-pressed if you watched the entire day to find a positive story about me on that front.

-STEPHANOPOULOS: You know, George, I've always been struck by how - and it's not too strong a word, how obsessed the President and White House are, with Fox News.- Brent Baker is Vice President for Research and Publications at the Media Research Center
+STEPHANOPOULOS: You know, George, I've always been struck by how - and it's not too strong a word, how obsessed the President and White House are, with Fox News.

 GEORGE WILL: Well, it's the discordant note in an otherwise harmonious chorus.
 That's why.
 Look, three love affairs in history, are Abelard and Eloise, Romeo and Juliet and the American media and this President at the moment.
 But this doesn't matter over time.
 Reality will impinge.
 If his programs work, he's fine.
 If it doesn't work, all of the adulation of journalists in the world won't matter.